pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "I felt the crowd bring a loneliness"
 --Aaron Weiss (My Exit, Unfair)

 "Rehearsed indifference tossed aside,
 Our narrow arms spread wide"
 --Aaron Weiss (My Exit, Unfair)

 "When they swear their love is real
 The mean 'I like the way you make me feel'"
 --Aaron Weiss (Every Thought a Thought of You)

 "Those who know don't talk
 And those who talk don't know"
 --Aaron Weiss (Goodbye, I!)

 "Where we’re the spiraling arms of all galaxies
 And we’re the microscopic sand
-Suffering from delusions of ungrandeur on middling display Beside the Cardiff giant with the alabaster eyes"
+Suffering from delusions of ungrandeur on middling display
+Beside the Cardiff giant with the alabaster eyes"
 --Aaron Weiss (Cardiff Giant)

 "Megalomania’s only mania if you’re wrong!"
 --Aaron Weiss (Cardiff Giant)

-"such distance from our friends, like a scratch across a lens, made everything look wrong from anywhere we stood
+"such distance from our friends,
+like a scratch across a lens,
+made everything look wrong from anywhere we stood
 And our paper blew away before we'd left the bay
 So half-blind we wrote these songs on sheets of salty wood"
 --Aaron Weiss (Messes of Men)

 "There's mistakes I've made no rowing could outrun"
 --Aaron Weiss (Messes of Men)

 "We keep our confessions long
 And when we pray we keep it short"
 --Aaron Weiss (Messes of Men)

 "And if ever you come near,
 I'll hold up high a mirror.
 Lord, I could never show you anything as beautiful as you."
 --Aaron Weiss (Messes of Men)

 "She put on happiness like a loose dress over pain I'll never know."
 --Aaron Weiss (Silencer)

+“Adapt or perish, now as ever, is nature’s inexorable imperative.”
+–H.G.
+Wells

 “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as you ever can.”
 –John Wesley

 "If only we'd stop trying to be happy we could have a pretty good time."
 --Edith Wharton

 "We must take sides.
 Neutrality helps the oppressor, never the victim."
 –Eli Wiesel

 "Our lives no longer belong to us alone; they belong to all those who need us desperately."